SuperMap-iDesktop/SuperMap-iDesktop-Cross/source/en/docs/Map/MapSetting_Basic.md

 ### Color Mode

 　　The color modes of the vector datasets in the currently active map can be set by the color moded preset by the SuperMap Desktop.
-The provided color modes includes: Default, Black and White, Gray, Reverse Black and White, Reverse black and white with other colors un
+The provided color modes includes: Default, Black and White, Gray, Reverse Black and White, Reverse black and white with other colors unchanged.

 　　![](img/ColorMode.png)